esthor/react-native-swipeable-list/README.md

 1. Install the package in your project:

-`npm install react-native-swipeable-flatlist`
+`npm install react-native-swipeable-list`

 or

-`yarn add react-native-swipeable-flatlist`
+`yarn add react-native-swipeable-list`

 2. Import the component into your component: